MHealth: Health and development

 The link between health and development can be found in three of the Millennium Development Goals (MDGs), as set forth by the United Nations Millennium Declaration in 2000.
 The MDGs that specifically address health include reducing child mortality; improving maternal health; combating HIV and AIDS, malaria, and other diseases; and increasing access to safe drinking water.
 A progress report published in 2006 indicates that childhood immunization and deliveries by skilled birth attendants are on the rise, while many regions continue to struggle to achieve reductions in the prevalence of the diseases of poverty including malaria, HIV and AIDS and tuberculosis.

 Healthcare in developed countries

 In developed countries, healthcare systems have different policies and goals in relation to the personal and population health care goals.

 In the US and EU many patients and consumers use their cell phones and tablets to access health information and look for healthcare services.
 In parallel the number of mHealth applications grew significantly in the last years.

-Doctors, nurses and clinicians use mobile devices to access patient information and other databases and resources.
+Clinicians use mobile devices to access patient information and other databases and resources.

+Physicians also use mobile devices as an streamlined tool for exchanging patient information, for educational purposes, and as a tool for decision support.